GermanZero-de/localzero-generator-core/README.rst

 Localzero Generator Core
 =========================
-This contains the calcuation.
-It should neither contain reference data nor anything that is specific to the website.
+LocalZero is a community project providing a tool that can not only determine green house gas budgets but also final energy consumptions per sector for a given city/district and target year.
+In addition, the tool informs costs and the most important measures required to become carbon neutral.

+More information on the methodology can be found in our documentation on readthedocs.

-- Important Note (record date 19.03.22)
+- 19.03.2018 Important Note!
-    - Note that the LocalZero Generator is not yet usable, as some required data is proprietary.
-We are going to provide a general REST API Service soon.
+    - The LocalZero Generator is not yet usable, as some required data is proprietary.
+However, the tool can be tested on our website: germanzero.de/loesungen/localzero.
+Future work will include the development of a REST API Service.

-Install environment
+Setup
 =========================
 - Install Python
     - Version 3.10.